-- For tax filers: Students and parents who filed tax returns must supply tax information in one of two ways: the IRS data retrieval tool on the FAFSA or IRS tax return transcripts.
-Per federal regulations, we cannot accept copies of actual tax returns to satisfy the income verification requirement, but the Department of Education has deemed these to be acceptable documentation as of January 9, 2019.
+- For tax filers: Students and parents who filed tax returns must verify tax information in one of three ways: the IRS data retrieval tool on the FAFSA, IRS tax return transcripts, or signed copies of federal tax returns.
+Signed federal tax returns were previously not acceptable to satisfy the income verification requirement, but the Department of Education has deemed these to be acceptable documentation as of January 9, 2019.

 - For non-tax filers: Students and parents who did not file tax returns must complete a Non-Filer Statement, located on our Forms page.
 Parents and independent students who did not file tax returns must also obtain a Verification of Non-Filing Letter from the IRS.
 Instructions are available on the Non-Filer Statement.